voxel51/fiftyone/docs/source/integrations/transformers.rst

 __________

-Any Transformer that supports image classification or object detection tasks can be used to compute embeddings for your samples.
+Any Transformer that supports image classification or object detection tasks — zero-shot or otherwise — can be used to compute embeddings for your samples.

 .. note::

-    Regardless of whether you use a classification, detection, or base model, FiftyOne will extract embeddings from the final hidden state (``last_hidden_state``) of the model's base encoder.
+    For non-zero-shot models, regardless of whether you use a classification, detection, or base model, FiftyOne will extract embeddings from the final hidden state (``last_hidden_state``) of the model's base encoder.
+For zero-shot models, FiftyOne will use the `transformers` model's `get_image_features()` method to extract embeddings.

 .. _transformers-image-embeddings: